Mohammed532/Mohammed532.github.io/devnote.md

     - [ ] Experience
     - [ ] Blogs

+## BLOG

+For blog:
+- create editor for .mdx code, and store in .mdx file
+- store that .mdx file in firebase storage

 ## GraphQL (no longer being used :( )

 Tasks to be worked on after removing all strapi involvement